Winifred Harper: Personal life

 On November 8, 1908, she married Theodore Acland Harper (1871-1942), born into a prominent New Zealand family.
-Theodore Acland Harper's grandfather, Henry John Chitty Harper, was the first Bishop of Canterbury Province, his father, Leonard Harper, was the first president of the New Zealand Alpine Club.
+Theodore Acland Harper's grandfather, Henry John Chitty Harper, was the first Bishop of Christchurch, his father, Leonard Harper, was the first president of the New Zealand Alpine Club.
 Winifred Harper lived in England, Siberia (1908), Central America (1909) and Alaska (1910), following her husband's mining jobs.

 They moved to Oregon in 1912 and lived at 625 Hoyt Street, Portland, Oregon.
 With her husband, they founded the "Uncle Toby's Storyhouse" at Camp Namanu, part of the Portland Area Council of Camp Fire.

 She died in Portland, Oregon on July 5, 1933.